Jahanshah1/sales-Forecasting-model-/README.md

 ### Plot
 <img width="988" alt="Screenshot 2022-06-12 at 11 16 50 AM" src="https://user-images.githubusercontent.com/92823408/173217837-e250006a-e7ef-41a2-8e3c-6a6fabaa9cc2.png">
 Here the raw data is plotted into a graph so people can understand it better.
-The black dots refer to the actual data (a constant), the blue line is the predicted value and the blue area hovering around the blue line is the expected slippage.
+The black dots refer to the actual data (a constant), the blue line is the predicted value and the blue area hovering around the blue line is the expected loss of accuracy.

 ### forecast components
 <img width="829" alt="Screenshot 2022-06-12 at 11 17 02 AM" src="https://user-images.githubusercontent.com/92823408/173218413-dd311d83-62b7-48a9-a024-58b0029b8464.png">